Review In Brief

 The veranda is wide and very deep with plenty of room for the outdoor furniture that includes a table, armchairs and ottomans.
 Each veranda is also very private.

 It should be noted that the verandas on decks 4 and 5 are partially enclosed.
 So rather than floor to railing glass they are part metal, part glass from floor to teak rail.

 The large marble bathroom in the Seabourn Odyssey Veranda Suite really impresses.
 It is clad in light and dark grey marble and has gleaming chrome taps.

 The bathroom boasts a full sized bath tub as well as a separate shower.
-A tight fitting glass shower door ensures there are no splashes or leaks.
-There are deep double vanities and plenty of storage space around and below them.
+There is also a tight fitting glass shower door which ensures there are no splashes or leaks.
+In addition, there are deep double vanities and plenty of storage space around and below them.

 Hermès soap is included in initial bathroom setup, however this is replaced by Molton Brown spa products throughout the voyage.

 There is lots of storage space in the Seabourn Odyssey Veranda Suite.
 A walk-in closet has hanging space for at least two cases full of clothing.
 There are also deep drawers as well as shelving for other personal items.